 - 1. The Guiding Principles shall continue to guide the development and implementation of the SG Plan; - 2.
-The SG supports the neutral deferral of a suitability determination by BLM and USFS in accordance with the Guiding Principles; - 3.
+The SG supports the neutral deferral of a suitability determination by the BLM and USFS in accordance with the Guiding Principles; - 3.
 The modeling or other assumptions underlying the Segment 7 Resource guides or other implementing documents for the SG Plan will incorporate the depletions from the ERMOU Project, which will not exceed an annual average of 30,000 acre feet; - 4.
-The SG has and will continue to evaluate voluntary Cooperative Measures that could be implemented for Segment 7.Cooperative Measures that have been identified and may be implemented for Segment 7 include but may not be limited to the Shoshone Outage Protocol, purchase of storage or water rights, lease of storage or water rights, non-diversion agreements, the Glenwood Springs RICD decreed in Case No. 13CW3109, facility improvements, stream improvements, outreach, supplemental data collection, and county, state, BLM or USFS projects; and - 5.
-The ERMOU partners have not yet proposed a project for federal, state, or local permitting.
+During the provisional period, the The SG has and will continue to evaluate voluntary "cooperative Cooperative measures Measures" that could be implemented for Segment 7., and will consider in good faith how such cooperative measures are consistent with the ORV protection goals of the SG PlanCooperative Measures that have been identified and may be implemented for Segment 7 include but may not be limited to the Shoshone Outage Protocol, purchase of storage or water rights, lease of storage or water rights, non-diversion agreements, the Glenwood Springs RICD decreed in Case No. 13CW3109, facility improvements, stream improvements, outreach, supplemental data collection, and county, state, BLM or USFS projects; and - 5.
+During the provisional period, the The ERMOU partners have not yet proposed a project for federal, state, or local permitting.
 When the ERMOU Project progresses to the permitting stage, the ERMOU Partners may bring the ERMOU Project to the SG as a New Project according to paragraph VII.
 This will include informing the SG of the proposed project and providing pertinent information in a timely manner.
+SG will continue to evaluate the effects of completion of the MOU Project within Segment 7, and will consider in good faith whether such effects advance the ORV protection goals of the SG Plan.

 IV.
-MEASURES TO ENSURE PROTECTION OF ORVs
+MEASURES TO ENSURE PROTECTION OF ORVS